 It can be desirable to have an application start at boot time.
 There are two ways to accomplish this: via setup scripts, or via init.
-Init is the "father of all processes."
+Init is that "mother of all processes."
 Its task is to start login terminals on specified devices, and usually keep them running by re-starting them when they exit.
 Init is configured by the /etc/inittab file.
 Init is designed to associate tasks with devices.
-If your application will use a single serial port or a virtual console terminal, then init may be an appropriate method to run your application each time the SIB boots.
+If your application will use a single serial port or a virtual console terminal, then init may be an appropriate method to run your application each time the PPC boots.

 If your application is not associated with a single device, then it should be started via boot scripts.
 These scripts perform much the same tasks as the DOS autoexec.bat script, though on a much grander scale.
-SIB boot scripts are stored in the /etc/init.d directory, however they are not executed from that location.
+PPC boot scripts are stored in the /etc/init.d directory, however they are not executed from that location.
 When init starts, it executes a script called rc.d.
 This script in turn starts several other scripts.
 First, scripts in /etc/rcS.d is executed, in alphabetical order.
-Only scripts that start with the letter "S" are executed, and it is common to follow this "S" with a two-digit number, to control order of execution.
+Only scripts that start with the letter 'S' are executed, and it is common to follow this 'S' with a two-digit number, to control order of execution.
 Note that these scripts in /etc/rcS.d are actually links to the actual scripts in /etc/init.d.

 Once the scripts in /etc/rcS.d have been executed, another directory of scripts is executed.
 Which directory depends on the "run level" of the system.
 The run level is a concept used by UNIX to make it easy to control the starting and stopping of different services at boot time.
 The default run level is set in /etc/inittab.
-The SIB's default run level is 2.
+The PPC's default run level is 2.
 When run level 2 is entered, scripts in /etc/rc2.d are executed.
 Similarly, when run level 5 is entered, the scripts in /etc/rc5.d will be executed.

-When the system leaves one runlevel, it first attempts to kill (stop) services which are no longer desired, by running scripts in the appropriate directory which begin with "K".
-For example, when the system leaves run level 2, all scripts in /etc/rc2.d beginning with "K" are executed.
-The start scripts (scripts that begins with "S") are then executed in the directory for the new run level.
+When the system leaves one runlevel, it first attempts to "kill" services which are no longer desired, by running scripts in the appropriate directory which begin with 'K'.
+For example, when the system leaves run level 2, all scripts in /etc/rc2.d beginning with 'K' are executed.
+The start scripts (scripts that begins with 'S') are then executed in the directory for the new run level.

 To start you application at boot time, create a shell script which starts your program and place it in the /etc/init.d directory.
 Be certain to set execute permission on your script.
 Then, in the directory associated with the desired run level, create a link to your script.
-Make sure the link name begins with "S", and use a number which falls after the rest of the scripts ('S99' is usually safe).
+Make sure the link name begins with 'S', and use a number which falls after the rest of the scripts ('S99' is usually safe).
 Your script will then run after all other system configuration has taken place, and start your application.

-8. Networking addressing
+Section 8.
+Networking addressing

-The SIB communicates with other computers using the standard suite of internet protocols (IP).
+The PPC communicates with other computers using the standard suite of internet protocols (IP).
 Computers using IP talk to one another by means of an IP address.
 Each machine on the Internet has a unique IP address, assigned by their network administrator.
 An IP address usually consists of four numbers (0-255), separated by dots.
 Examples are 192.168.1.50 and 10.0.2.1.
+By default the PPC uses DHCP and will automatically try to obtain its IP address from the network when using Ethernet.